MadSimple/ChinesePostman/README.md

 [2, 5, 7, 5, 4, 1, 3, 4, 6, 3, 6, 7, 2, 5, 1, 2]
 total cost: 123.0
 ```
 The start/end vertex is 2.
+Repeating entries in the graph will not add duplicate edges.

 The list above shows the path to traverse each edge and return to vertex 2.